utmstack/collector-client-4j/README.md

 #### Send logs to log-auth-proxy
 [Back to Contents](#contents)<br>
 This method is used to send logs from a collector to [log-auth-proxy](#description).
+This method is a bidirectional stream used to send logs to server and  receive the acknowledgment when received by server.
+This method is more complex than the others because needs that you implement you own action for the acknowledgment, to do that you must create a class that implements the `OnNextLogsAck` interface.
+We strongly **_recommend to execute the code below in a separated thread_** to avoid unwanted interruptions.

 <br>**Imports**
 ~~~
 import agent.Common;